 Exams:

-The National Counselor Exam (NCE), or if successfully passed prior to application, the National Clinical Mental Health Counselor Exam (NCMHCE) or the Clinical Rehabilitation Counselor exam (CRCE) administered by the National Board of Certified Counselors (NBCC).
-Applicants may contact the NBCC for registration and to arrange to forward scores directly to the Board.
+Pass the National Counselor Exam (NCE), or if successfully passed prior to application, the National Clinical Mental Health Counselor Exam (NCMHCE) or the Clinical Rehabilitation Counselor exam (CRCE) administered by the National Board for Certified Counselors (NBCC).
+Applicants may contact the NBCC for registration and arrange to forward scores directly to the Board electronically.

 Apply for Licensure: